selmankon/Get-NonDefault-Services/README.md

 # Get-NonDefault-Services

 With this script you can find all non-default services on your Windows machine.
-The script is not fancy, just a simple script that will list all non-default services and show you the info you might want to know.

 * Display Name
 * State